-Summary
+5 Summary

 We present results of a standardised 'surface abundance per unit effort' (SAPUE) index, based on fitting a general linear model to the data.
 Due to the changes in spotter effort since 2006, it is currently most appropriate to only include data for spotters who have consistent and broad temporal coverage; these are now only spotters 1 and 6.
-This year there was insufficient time to conduct sensitivity trials, but in the past, most sensitivity trials made very little, if any, difference to the estimated index of abundance (see e.g. CCSBT-ESC/1009/15).
+In the past, most sensitivity trials made very little, if any, difference to the estimated index of abundance (see e.g. CCSBT-ESC/1009/15); only sensitivity to the Tweedie exponent was considered, and a value of 1.5 is still considered to be suitable.

 One of the factors which can potentially affect the index seems to be 'targeting'.
 Operational changes can complicate standardisation and even the recorded 'target' information may not fully capture changes in spotting activity between seasons.
-Although we did not explore this here (and note that 93.3% of effort was designated as targeting "SBT"), we again suggest that information on targeting continue to be recorded, so that the sensitivity of results to this covariate can be considered.
+Although we did not explore this here (and note that 93.3% of effort was designated as targeting "SBT" in 2011 and all effort was targeting SBT this year), we again suggest that information on targeting continue to be recorded, so that the sensitivity of results to this covariate can be considered.
 Ideally the definitions of each targeting category should remain consistent between seasons, but this may be difficult to achieve.